jokob-sk/Docker-Image-for-Pi.Alert/README.md

-# A docker image for Pi.Alert
+# A docker image for Pi.Alert :whale:
 All credit for Pi.Alert goes to:
 [pucherot/Pi.Alert](https://github.com/pucherot/Pi.Alert).